MPica/OntoME_importer_MP/README.md

 * [input](input) contains only ontology description files which were given to, or are to be given to the main graph_to_ontome script.
 * [output](output) contains the final significant results of the main graph_to_ontome script.
 Test output files made before the final state are not to be included in this public repository.
 * [references](references) contains files useful to the main graph_to_ontome script, such as the XML schema for the output files and the dated Json representation of the namespaces already included in OntoME, along with their identifiers.

+## Transformations
+Here are the transformations already performed, which are kept in the output folder:
+* CIDOC-CRM 5.0.4
+* CIDOC-CRM 7.1.1
+* DoReMus